Building a Scenario - Learning Path

 Notes on Employees

-• Each combination of First Name, Last Name, and External Id must be unique.
+- Each combination of First Name, Last Name, and Payroll System Id must be unique.
+If you aren't using the Payroll System Id, you can add a middle initial to the First Name.

 Use the links below to navigate the learning path.